chokevin8/chokevin8.github.io/_posts/2023-06-20-stable-diffusion-part3.md

 <a id="vaes-elbo"></a>
 ###  ***VAEs and ELBO:***

 Let's look at variational autoencoders (VAEs) in a probabilistic way.
-The variational autoencoder holds a probability model with the $x$ representing the data, and the $z$ representing the latent variables of the autoencoder.
+The variational autoencoder holds a probability model with the $$x$$ representing the data, and the $$z$$ representing the latent variables of the autoencoder.
 Remember that we want our latent variable $$z$$ to model the data $$x$$ as accurately as possible.
 Note that $$x$$ can be seen, but $$z$$ cannot since it is in the latent space.
 To perform the generative process, or run inference, for each individual data $$j$$, we first sample latent variable $$z_i$$ from the prior $$P(z)$$: $$z_i \sim P(z)$$.
 Then, with the prior sampled, we sample an individual data $$x_i$$ from the likelihood $$P(x | z)$$: $$x_i \sim P(x | z)$$.